aws-samples/sample-resource-quota-and-control-plane-utilization/cmd/ratelimit/README.md

 3. **Build the RateLimit Lambda Function**

 We provide a dedicated Makefile (`Makefile.ratelimit`) to compile & package the RateLimit function.
-Terraform is configured use this directory to pull the artifact and deploy to AWS:
+Terraform is configured to use this directory to pull the artifact and deploy to AWS:

-> NOTE: If you wish to push the artifact to S3 or another location instead, please ensure you edit the infra/terraform/main.tf file accordinly to reflect these changes
+> NOTE: If you wish to push the artifact to S3 or another location instead, please ensure you edit the infra/terraform/main.tf file accordingly to reflect these changes

 ```bash